 If the work has been presented in a scientific meeting before, the meeting's name, date, and place should be supplied.

 Please submit, with the manuscript, the names, addresses, and e-mail addresses of two potential referees.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.

 Following the abstract sections of the scientific articles, at least three keywords should be given, following the format of Index Medicus "Medical Subject Headings".

 All articles except letters to editor should contain abstracts in English, containing titles and 3-6 keywords.
 The Word count should not exceed 250.

 Abstracts should not exceed 250 words and should contain these sections:

 - Materials and Methods,

 The main text should not exceed 3000 words, excluding the abstract, references, tables, and figure legends.
 There should be a maximum of 30 references.

-Research articles should contain these sections:
+The main manuscripts of the research articles should contain these sections:

 The abstract should be brief, descriptive, non-structured, and should not exceed 250 words.